 Like its source, this is a very brash and flamboyant game, where the goal is to take down Two-Face and The Riddler by completing various scenes from the film.
 Go on a Gotham City crime spree, race the Batmobile across rooftops, survive the Brain Drain, and collect the Riddler's Mystery Boxes.
 You'll also get to defuse the bomb at the circus, lock pinballs in the Batcave, and launch pinballs from the Batwing at playfield targets.
 Complete all six Gotham Events, then light up the Bat Signals and match Two-Face's two heads for a chance at FOREVER, a multiball frenzy that lasts... as long as you can manage.

-The game features sound clips from the movie, and supports up to six players.
+The game features sound clips from the movie, as well as new custom speech recorded specifically for the machine by Tommy Lee Jones (Two-Face) and Chris O'Donnell (Robin), and supports up to six players.
 It even includes a "doubles mode" where two-player teams compete against each other, and a "guaranteed minimum time" mode for beginners.

 - Combos: The "Batarang", scored by shooting the left outer loop, clockwise over the top, then up the middle ramp.
 Players who get the most Batarangs can enter their initials at the end of the game.